hpc-uk/build-instructions/CP2K/ARCHER-CP2K-7.1/README.md

 ## General

 * We will use the GNU programming environment
-* We will target the sopt, psmp, and popt builds for CP2K and so it is useful to build some of the prerequisites both with an without OpenMP.
+* We will only consider the popt and psmp builds for CP2K.
+  It is useful to build some of the prerequisites both with an without OpenMP for popt.
-* Note that if the autotuned version of libgrid is required, this can take some time to run so you might want to do this first.
-See the LIBGRID SECTION.
+* The autotuned version of libgrid was not built as there were some residual problems with the automatic code generation on Archer.